tamirdresher/covidtrackingfinal/README.md

 <h2>Structure</h2>
 The solution contains 2 projects:</br>
 The first is 'covidtracking' - the project containing the system, implementd as a REST API service with different CRUD endpoints.</br>
-The second is 'covidtracking.UnitTests' - the test project, containing different unit tests implemented with xUnit that cover the funcionality of the system.</br>
+The second is 'covidtracking.UnitTests' - the test project, containing different unit tests implemented with xUnit that cover the functionality of the system.</br>
 The database used in this project is MongoDB and the connection string is hardcoded to ease the usage and testing.</br>

 <h2>Architecture:</h2>